-A. Voting in the Municipal Clerk's office - The first day for voting by absentee ballot in the general election in the Municipal Clerk's office is forty-five (45) calendar days before the election.
+- A. Voting in the Municipal Clerk's Office The first day for voting by absentee ballot in the general election in the Municipal Clerk's Office is forty-five (45) calendar days before the election.
 The deadline for casting absentee ballots in the Municipal Clerk's Office is 12:00 p.m. (noon) on the Saturday immediately preceding a Tuesday election, the Thursday immediately preceding a Saturday election, or the second day immediately preceding the date of an election held on any other day.
 If the voter appears before the Municipal Clerk, and the ballot has not yet been printed forty-five (45) days before the election, the Municipal Clerk shall have the voter complete an absentee ballot application and then mail the absentee ballot to the voter.
 (Miss.
-Code Ann. § 23-15-715(a))

-B. Voting by Mail - Absentee ballots must be available forty-five (45) days prior to the election, or as soon as possible.
-The deadline for the Municipal Clerk's actual receipt of absentee ballots returned by mail is the day preceding the election.
+Code Ann. § 23-15-715(a)) - B. Voting by Mail Absentee ballots must be available forty-five (45) days prior to the election, or as soon as possible.
+The deadline for the Municipal Clerk's actual receipt of absentee ballots returned by mail is five (5) business days after the date of election, if the ballot envelope is postmarked on or before Election Day.
 (Miss.
 Code Ann. § 23-15-721)